ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**
 <dl>
 <dt>`-i`, `--image`</dt>
-<dd>The name of the image used for this job definition.
+<dd>The name of the image used for this job.
 For images in Docker Hub, you can specify the image with `NAMESPACE/REPOSITORY`.
 For other registries, use `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`.
 This value is required.
 </dd>
 <dt>`-n`, `--name`</dt>
-<dd>The name of the job definition.
+<dd>The name of the job.
 Use a name that is unique within the project.
 <ul>
 	<li>The name must begin with a lowercase letter.</li>
 	<li>The name must end with a lowercase alphanumeric character.</li>